protective symbols for the house

 Katrin Straub

-Do you truly feel safe within your own home?
-Discover how traditional protective symbols for the house not only boast a rich history spanning over a thousand years but can also still contribute to well-being today – a fascinating addition to modern protection.
+Do you really feel safe and secure in your own home?
+Discover how traditional protective symbols for the home not only have a rich history spanning more than a thousand years, but can also still contribute to well-being today – a fascinating addition to modern protection.

 The topic in brief and concise terms